aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

   - we do not support forward slashes (`/`) in ou names, even though the AWS platform does
 - More details:
   - If you edit an Accelerator controlled SCP through Organizations, we will reset it per what is defined in the Accelerator configuration files.
-  - If you add/remove an SCP from a top-level ou, we will put them back as defined in the Accelerator configuration file.
+  - If you add/remove an SCP from a top-level ou or Accelerator controlled account, we will put them back as defined in the Accelerator configuration file.
   - If you move an account between top-level ou's, we will put it back to its original designated top-level ou.
   - The Accelerator fully supports nested ou's, customers can create any depth ou structure in AWS Organizations and add/remove/change SCP's _below_ the top-level as they desire or move accounts between these ou's without restriction.
-Users can create ou's to the full AWS ou structure/depth.
+Users can create ou's to the full AWS ou structure/depth
   - Except for the Quarantine SCP applied to specific accounts, we do not 'control' SCP's below the top level, customers can add/create/customize SCP's
+    - as of v1.3.3 customers can optionally control account level SCP's through the configuration file

 ### 1.1.3.
 How do I make changes to items I defined in the Accelerator configuration file during installation?